-She also said companies on the delegation have interest in Oil and Gas, Mining, ICT, Coffee, Security and pharmaceuticals which are all priority areas of Uganda government and the private sector too.
+She also said companies on the delegation have an interest in Oil and Gas, Mining, ICT, Coffee, Security, and pharmaceuticals which are all priority areas of the Uganda government and the private sector too.

-“I therefore call upon the private sector to take advantage of their being around and tap into their potential.
-Allow me thank the ministry of Foreign Affairs for organizing this forum and the governments of the two countries for such cordial relations that encourage commercial diplomacy and business venturing,” she said.
+“I, therefore, call upon the private sector to take advantage of their being around and tap into their potential.
+Allow me to thank the Ministry of Foreign Affairs for organizing this forum and the governments of the two countries for such cordial relations that encourage commercial diplomacy and business venturing,” she said.